-My research has been supported by the Woodrow Wilson Center, the National Council for Soviet and East European Research, The Guggenheim Foundation, the IREX Academy Exchange, the Fulbright-Hays Program, and The National Endowment for the Humanities, among others.
+My research has been supported by The Guggenheim Foundation, the Fulbright-Hays Program, The National Endowment for the Humanities, the Woodrow Wilson Center, the National Council for Soviet and East European Research, and the IREX Academy Exchange, among others.

-I have taught both graduate and undergraduate students and received the Johns Hopkins Alumni Association Excellence in Teaching Award in Arts and Sciences in 2004.
+I received the Johns Hopkins Alumni Association Excellence in Teaching Award in Arts and Sciences in 2004.